Ante Pavelić: Establishment

 Pavelić thus presented the NDH as the embodiment of the "historical aspirations of the Croatian people".
 The decree named Osman Kulenović as the vice-president of the government, and Slavko Kvaternik as Pavelić's deputy, and appointed eight other senior Ustaše as ministers.
 The Ustaše made use of the existing bureaucracy of the Banovina of Croatia, after it had been purged and "ustašised".
 The new regime drew upon the concept of an uninterrupted Croatian state since the arrival of the Croats in their contemporary homeland, and reflected extreme Croat nationalism mixed with Nazism and Italian Fascism, Catholic clerical authoritarianism and the peasantism of the Croatian Peasant Party.

 When the anti-Serb atrocities were under way, Pavelić remained a devoted Catholic: he participated in mass in his chapel, worshipped and confessed his sins.

 Pavelić tried to prolong the negotiations with Italy about the boundary between the two states.
 At the time, he was receiving support from Berlin.
 Ciano insisted that Italy must annex the whole Croatian littoral, and after some time the Germans pulled back to protect German-Italian relations.
 On 25 April, Pavelić and Ciano met in Ljubljana again discussing borders.
 Ciano's first proposal was Italian annexation of the whole Croatian littoral and hinterland all the way to Karlovac.
 Another proposal was somewhat less demanding but with closer ties with Italy, including a monetary, customs and personal union.
 Pavelić refused and instead demanded that Croatian gain the towns of Trogir, Split and Dubrovnik.
-Ciano didn't respond, but promised another meeting.
+Ciano did not respond, but promised another meeting.
 Pavelić was still counting on German support, but without success.
 On 7 May 1941, Pavelić and Mussolini met in Tržič and agreed to discuss the matter in Rome.
 On 18 May 1941 Pavelić went to Rome with his delegation and signed a Treaty of Rome in which Croatia gave up part of Dalmatia, Krk, Rab, Korčula, Biograd, Šibenik, Trogir, Split, Čiovo, Veliki i Mali Drvenik, Šolta, Mljet and parts of Konavle and the Bay of Kotor to Italy.
-A Croatian proposal that Split and Korčula Island be jointly administrated was ignored.
+A Croatian proposal that Split and Korčula Island be jointly administered was ignored.
 These annexations shocked the people and led to the only public demonstration recorded in the Independent State of Croatia's history.

 Hundreds of citizens, members of the Ustaše Movement and the Domobranstvo (Army) protested on 25 December 1941.
 Pavelić tried to retrieve the lost areas, but kept his real feelings and those of the people from the Italians to maintain the pretext of good relations.